 To be fair, sometimes it felt like a token effort on the part of the producers, feeling obligated to have at least one episode touching on the topic.
 Even when it was genuine though, it was often the simple situation of a White person or persons' disapproval and hostility towards other groups who were different, whether it was religion, skin color, or culture.
 And the message was often a simple one: racism is wrong, don't be a racist.

 An agreeable message to be sure and though progress has been and continues to be slow, there have been clear signs of racism being more on the forefront of peoples’ minds over the last four decades, rather than just an outlier or unmentionable.

 The CEO had made numerous disparaging statements about Muslims and immigrants, causing many of his opponents to believe he was a racist.
-So naturally, it seemed obvious for 2016 that his opponent Hillary Clinton was a shoe in for the White House.
+So naturally, it seemed obvious in 2016 that his opponent Hillary Clinton was a shoo-in for the White House.
 Those people were soundly disappointed when this did not happen.
 There was confusion: after eight years of a Black president and clear advances in progressive values, how could so many people take five steps back by voting in a ‘misogynist racist'?

 Handling a Thorn Bush

 How does all this connect to Warrior’s portrayal of racism?

 Though the show is a self-proclaimed martial arts fantasy, it depicts many of the situations and climate of 1870s San Francisco.
 One of those issues is the hustle to get jobs.
 Because there were more people than jobs, some were going to lose out to others.
 While physical differences definitely played a part in the prejudice of many people, the show makes it clear that the Irish union’s primary issue with the Chinese was the lack of jobs their employment was creating for the Irish and their own families.